tiramisuvv/NLP/DependencyParsing.md

 3. MaltParser 用ML classifier预测下一步的action $O(n)$

+4. NN

 ## 2.4 MaltParser

 ### 2.4.1 介绍

-- Each action is predicted by a discrimnatvie classifier (e.g. softmax classifier) over each legal move
+- Each action is predicted by a **discrimnatvie classifier** (e.g. softmax classifier) over each legal move
   - Max of 3 uptyped choices (shift, left arc, right arc);
   - Max of |R| X 2 + 1 when typed
     - put labels on the dependencies (label: subject, object, etc)